steveloughran/formality/styleguide/styleguide.md

 test is failing because the code in question is not behaving as expected, having a stack trace in the test results can be invaluable.

-## Logging

-There's a number of audiences for Hadoop logging:

-* People who are new to Hadoop and trying to get a single node cluster to work.
-* hadoop sysadmins
-* people who help other people's hadoop clusters to work (that includes those companies that provide some form of Hadoop support).
-* Hadoop JIRA bug reports.
-* Hadoop developers.
-* Programs that analyze the logs to extract information.

-Hadoop's logging could be improved —there's a bias towards logging for Hadoop developers than for other people, because it's the developers who add the logs they need to get things to work.

-Areas for improvement include: including some links to diagnostics pages on the wiki, including more URLs for the hadoop services just brought up, and printing out some basic statistics.

-1. SLF4J is the logging API to use for all new classes.
-It MUST be used.
-1. ERROR, WARN and INFO level events MAY be logged without guarding their invocation.
-1. DEBUG-level log calls MUST be guarded.
-This eliminates the need to construct string instances.
-1. Unguarded log statements MUST NOT use string concatenation operations to build the log string, as these are called even if the logging does not take place.
-Use `{}` clauses in the log string.
-1. Classes SHOULD have lightweight `toString()` operators to aid logging.
-These MUST be robust against failures if some of the inner fields are null.
-1. Exceptions should be logged with the text and the exception included as a final argument, for the trace.
-1. `Exception.toString()` must be used instead of `Exception.getMessage()`,
-as some classes have a null message.

-         LOG.error("Failed to start: {}", ex, ex)

-There is also the opportunity to add logs for machines to parse, not people.
-The HDFS Audit Log is an example of this —it enables off-line analysis of what a filesystem has been used for, including by interesting programs to detect which files are popular, and which files never get used after a few hours -and so can be deleted.
-Any contributions here are welcome.

-## Internationalization

-1. Error messages use EN_US, US English in their text messages.
-1. Code must use `String.toLower(EN_US).equals()` rather than `String.equalsIgnoreCase()`.
-Otherwise the comparison will fail in some locales (example: turkey).
-Yes, a lot of existing code gets this wrong —that does not justify continuing to make the mistake.

 ## Tests